First Battle of Memphis: Background

-The defending Confederates closely matched the advancing federal force in raw numbers, with eight rebel vessels opposing nine Union gunboats and rams, but the fighting qualities of the former were far inferior.
+The defending Confederates closely matched the advancing federal force in raw numbers, with eight rebel vessels opposing nine Union gunboats and rams, but the fighting qualities of the Confederates were far inferior.
 Each was armed with only one or two guns, of a light caliber that would be ineffective against the armor of the gunboats.
 The primary weapon of each was its reinforced prow, which was intended to be used in ramming opponents.

 The Confederate rams were distinguished by a unique feature of their defense against enemy shot.
 Their engines and other interior spaces were protected by a double bulkhead of heavy timbers, covered on the outer surface by a layer of railroad iron.
 The gap between the bulkheads, a space of 22 in, was packed with cotton.
 Although the cotton was the least important part of the armor, it caught the public's attention, and the boats came to be called "cottonclads".
 Later in the war, ships' crews were often protected from small-arms fire by bales of cotton placed in exposed positions, and these vessels were also referred to as "cottonclads".
 They differed, however, from the originals of the category.